 Instructions

-- Bring a pot of water to a boil.
-Reduce the heat to low (or off) to ensure the water is no longer boiling or has bubbles and use a skimmer to place the eggs in the water.
-Then increase the heat back to high and set a timer for 14 minutes.
+- Boil the eggs.
+Bring a pot of water to a boil.
+Reduce the heat to low (or off) to ensure the water is no longer boiling or has any bubbles.
+Use a skimmer to place the eggs in the water.
+Then, increase the heat back to high and set a timer for 14 minutes.

-- While the eggs are boiling prepare an ice water bath and set aside.
-After 14 minutes, remove the eggs from the water and place in the ice water bath.
+- Make an ice water bath.
+While the eggs are boiling prepare an ice water bath and set aside.
+After 14 minutes, remove the eggs from the water and place them in the ice water bath.

-- Once the eggs have cooled completely, peel them and slice in half lengthwise.
-Remove the yolk to a small bowl with a spoon and place the egg whites on a plate.
+- Peel and slice the eggs.
+Once the eggs have cooled completely, peel them and slice in half lengthwise.
+With a small spoon, remove the yolks to a mixing bowl and place the egg whites on a plate.

-- Mash the yolks with a fork and add the mayonnaise, mustard, vinegar, salt and pepper.
+- Make the filling.
+Mash the yolks with a fork and add the mayonnaise, mustard, vinegar, salt and pepper.
 Stir everything together until it's smooth.
+Pro tip: If you'd like it extra smooth and fluffy, you can also use a hand mixer.

-- Use a spoon to add a portion of the deviled egg mixture back into the hole of each egg white.
-Sprinkle on paprika for garnish.
+- Fill and serve.
+Use a spoon to add a portion of the deviled egg mixture back into the hole of each egg white.
+Add a little sprinkle of paprika for garnish.

 Lisa’s Tips